Boro23-wq/boro-v5/posts/image-recognition-pipeline.md

 4. How to program distributed applications in Java on Linux VMs in the cloud, and,
 5. How to use a machine learning service (AWS Rekognition) in the cloud.

-**Description**: We are building an image recognition pipeline in AWS, using two EC2 instances, S3, SQS, and Rekognition.
+<u>Description</u>: We are building an image recognition pipeline in AWS, using two EC2 instances, S3, SQS, and Rekognition.
 The project is written in Java on Amazon Linux VMs.
 For the rest of the description, you should refer to the figure below:

 <img src="/blog/image-rec-pipeline/flow-diagram.png" alt="flow diagram" />